 The simplified guide to WA stamp duty

-Everything you need to know about how much stamp duty you'll pay when you buy a home in Western Australia.
+When you buy a home or investment property, you'll need to pay stamp duty, unless you qualify for an exemption or discount.
+Here's how much stamp duty you'll pay when you buy a property in Western Australia.

 Find out how much stamp duty you'll pay using the calculator below.

-What are the stamp duty rates in WA?
+What are the stamp duty rates in Western Australia?